fjunior1/fjunior1/README.md

 | M.S.
 Electrical Eng. ⚡| Tampa, FL |
 | Senior Research Engineer | Working at GTRI  |

  - 📘 I’m currently learning ...
-CSS, HTML, JavaScript, Node ad all fun Fullstack technologies.
+CSS, HTML, JavaScript, Node and all fun Fullstack technologies.
  - 📫 How to reach me:
    - LINKEDIN: https://www.linkedin.com/in/franklyndiaz/
 - 👯 I’m looking to collaborate on development of Full Stack projects in the areas of: